ropensci/aRxiv/README.md

 ### Tutorial

+An aRxiv tutorial is available at the rOpenSci website, [here](http://ropensci.org/tutorials/arxiv_tutorial.html).

-To view the tutorial for the aRxiv package:
+To view the tutorial from R, use:

 ```r
 vignette("aRxiv", "aRxiv")